-When graphing average time between and conversion rate, you may notice the values change when you update the date range, even if you did not update the granularity.
+When charting average time between and conversion rate, you may notice the values change when you update the date range, even if you did not update the granularity.

-In this example, when we graph the past seven days grouped by day, we see the average time between for Feb.
+In this example, when we chart the past seven days grouped by day, we see the average time between for Feb.
 14, 2020 listed as 1 minute, 30 seconds.

 If we update the date range to the past eight days without updating the granularity, we see the average time between for that same date jump to almost 18 minutes.